Kaspersky Antivirus Review

 Recap

-We won’t lie; we continue to have concerns about Kaspersky’s potential ties to the Russian government, though that isn’t as likely to affect individuals as it is companies or governments.
+We won’t lie; we continue to have concerns about Kaspersky’s potential ties to the Russian government.
 But it’s hard to argue against Kaspersky’s performance.
 It outdid nearly all its competitors in testing, and its ability to roll back damage from malware is certainly attractive.

 Kaspersky garnered high marks in all the five main factors we tested – ability to detect malware, ease of use, customer support, cost, and privacy.
 It was particularly strong in detecting malware and its affordable multi-device plans were also a main selling point.